Catacombs are underground passageways used as a place of burial by Pagans, Christians, and Jews.

 What to wear to Catacombs in Rome

-Catacombs anywhere in the world are considered a holy place and a site of worship.
+Catacombs, anywhere in the world, are considered holy places and worship sites.

-That’s why visitors must dress up appropriately – no shorts or sleeveless tops are allowed for both men and women.
+Visitors must dress up appropriately – no shorts or sleeveless tops are allowed for either men or women.

 Sources